jrnewton/udemy-css-complete-guide/_notes/NOTES.md

-These are my notes from the course, https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/
+These are my notes from the course https://www.udemy.com/course/css-the-complete-guide-incl-flexbox-grid-sass/

 Content is roughly chronological based on the course sections, although sometimes I'll go back an update a previous section with new knowledge or to clarify a point.